GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Human beings are not accustomed to being perfect, and few areas of human activity demand it.
-Adjusting to the requirement for perfection is, I think, the most difficult part of learning to program.
+> ### It is practically impossible to teach good programming to students that have had a prior exposure to BASIC: as potential programmers they are mentally mutilated beyond hope of regeneration.
 >
-> ~ *Fred Brooks*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts